camillarees/dynamo-lambda-lab-18/README.md

 ## Deploy

-In resources, deploy API, stage name production and Deploy, submit deployed link in readme
+In resources, deploy API, stage name production and Deploy.
+Add /people route at the end of the url to get data

 ## Credits and Collaboration:
 Worked with [Kenny Lino]()